 The Vermont Manufacturing Extension Center (VMEC) has operated statewide as a not for profit Center since 1995.

 What is VMEC’s Primary Mission?
-“To help improve and grow manufacturing in Vermont and strengthen the global competitiveness of the state’s smaller manufacturers.”
+“To strengthen and empower Vermont manufacturers.”
 This is accomplished by leveraging private and public partnerships and by providing hands-on implementation assistance, consulting, training and coaching.
-The goal is to help Vermont manufacturers achieve sustainable and profitable growth through innovation, increased productivity, improved manufacturing and business processes and the adoption of advanced “Next Generation Manufacturing” business practices and attributes, all leading to the creation and retention of high wage manufacturing jobs.
+The goal is to help Vermont manufacturers achieve sustainable and profitable growth through innovation, increased productivity, improved manufacturing and business processes and the adoption of advanced manufacturing and advanced business practices and attributes, all leading to the creation and retention of high wage manufacturing jobs.

 Does VMEC work with non-manufacturers?
-Yes, but on a selective basis.
-In early 2006, VMEC PSG was launched as a business unit of VMEC to bring the Center’s vast Lean process improvement and strategy expertise to selected non-manufacturing Vermont sectors, including but not limited to healthcare, higher education, government, non-profit organizations and finance.
+Yes, we do!
+In addition to working with Vermont manufacturers of all sizes, VMEC brings the Center’s vast Lean process improvement and strategy expertise to selected non-manufacturing sectors, including but not limited to healthcare, higher education, government, non-profit organizations and finance.

 VMEC is Results and Impact-driven.
 We strive for, and achieve, measurable results and positive bottom line impacts.
 VMEC has assisted more than 900 Vermont manufacturing companies since 1995.
 View the current and past annual Impact Reports at this link.

 Who would help me?
 VMEC has a statewide staff of Professional Manufacturing Advisors, Growth Coaches and Innovation Black Belts who are very experienced in implementing cost effective process improvements and company/organization innovation and profitable growth strategies.
 Additionally, one Advisor specializes in Information Technologies, including software selection and system implementations.